Tools

 Strengths

-• Extensibility: Users can extend their default library with additional stencils and templates available through the community or by creating custom ones.
+• Customizable: Users can extend their default library with additional stencils and templates available through the community or by creating custom ones.

 Weaknesses